Cladribine (Leustat® or LITAK®)

 Rarely, these effects can be due to a condition called progressive multifocal leukoencephalopathy (PML).
 This can happen during your course of treatment, or in the months and years after treatment ends.
 It is important you tell your doctor or nurse about these effects if they happen at any time.

 Your doctor will record in your medical notes that you should only be given irradiated blood products.
 They will also give you a card to carry in case you are treated at another hospital.
-Keep this card with you at all times to remind your hospital team that you need irradiated blood or platelets.
+Keep this card with you at all times and remind your hospital team that you need irradiated blood or platelets.

 Blood clot risk